-Learn Moroccan Arabic, Arabic Language, Basic Arabic Vocabulary
+Learn Moroccan Arabic

 The Arabic language is a Semitic language that differs from region to region within Arabic speaking countries and the Official language of 25 countries.
 Arabic cans usually be separated into three main variants: Classical Arabic, Modern Standard Arabic and Dialectal Arabic.